fredmoseley/fullcourt-ai/draft/draft_prompt.md

 ### TODO
 - Add a reasoning prompt to GPT missed Lebron ADP 23.
 Extend range to my pick in the current round -2
-- Still recommending players that are not available.
-Names in the current_draft_results.tsv, and nfbc_adp.pdf, in lastname, firstname format.
-Do I need to Normalize these files.
 - Tune F scarcity prompt.
 I want it to be mindful of this and always suggest a Forward I should consider.
 - Add a bias for players on winning teams over good players on tanking teams.
 - Have GPT suggest best player at each position each round.